Britannia

-A canvas enabling you to design the next 5050 biscuit
+A canvas that lets you design the next 5050 biscuit

 goal